-Federica PALMA holds a PhD in microbial genomics applied to Food Safety from the Department of Agriculture and Food Science of the University of Bologna, Italy.
-During her Master’s degree in Food Science and Technology (2011-2014) and doctoral studies (2014-2018), she specialised in phenotypic testing and molecular typing of bacterial foodborne pathogens as well as in microbial genomics and bioinformatics.
+Federica PALMA holds a PhD in microbial genomics applied to Food Safety from the University of Bologna, Italy.
+During her Master’s degree in Food Science and Technology (2011-2014) and PhD (2014-2018), she specialised in phenotypic testing and molecular typing of bacterial foodborne pathogens as well as in microbial genomics and bioinformatics.